radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Figure 33: Sample LDAP Filter

-4. To add an OR operation, click the New OR Operator button.
+4. To add an OR operation, click New OR Operator.
 Then click **New Condition** to indicate what the OR operation should contain.

-5. To add a NOT operation, click the New NOT Operator button.
-Then click the New Condition button to indicate what the OR operation should contain.
+5. To add a NOT operation, click New NOT Operator.
+Then click New Condition to indicate what the OR operation should contain.

 6. To edit a condition, select it and click Edit.